Muzammil-Bilwani/dart-flutter-tutorial/week_six/README.md

 - [ ] Create a map that associates the names of fruits with their prices.
 Find the most expensive fruit in the map.
 - [ ] Create a list of strings and remove all duplicates from the list.
 - [ ] Create a map that associates the names of programming languages with their release dates.
 Find the programming language with the oldest release date.
-- [ ] Create a list of maps, where each map represents a book with a title and author.
-Print out only the titles of the books.
 - [ ] Create a list of integers and find the product of all numbers in the list.

 ## Assignment Questions